mountkelvin/houmio-docs/migration.md

     sudo service supervisor restart

-Your API prefix is `https://houmi.herokuapp.com/api/site/yoursecretsitekey`.
+Your site UI is at `https://houmio-ui.herokuapp.com/site/yoursecretsitekey`.